syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Slide.md

 ISlide slide = presentation.Slides[0];

-//Removes the specified slide from the presentation.
+//Removes the specified slide from the Presentation.

 presentation.Slides.Remove(slide);